thealphadollar/set_proxy/README.md

 - Environment</br>
 - Terminal</br>
 - Git</br>
+- Docker</br>

 ## How to run

-You need to have internet to download the script, use mobile data and hotspot.
+You need to have internet (working without proxy) to download the script: use mobile data and hotspot.

+### Using Browser

+- Open `http://proxymaster.herokuapp.com` and download the script.
+- Follow the instructions on the page to set proxy.

+### Using Terminal Only

 - Open terminal by pressing `Ctrl+Alt+T`
 - Install wget. </br>